wombleton/gitlaw-nz/acts/N/Nuclear-Test-Ban Act 1999.md

     *   (a) providing for any matter that is necessary or desirable for the purpose of implementing the Treaty or any agreement or arrangement that is concluded between New Zealand and the Organization under the Treaty:

-    *   (b) prescribing offences in respect of the contravention of or non-compliance with any provision of any regulations made under this section, and prescribing fines, not exceeding $5,000, that may, on summary conviction, be imposed in respect of any such offence:
+    *   (b) prescribing offences in respect of the contravention of or non-compliance with any provision of any regulations made under this section, and prescribing fines, not exceeding $5,000, that may, on conviction, be imposed in respect of any such offence:

     *   (c) providing for such other matters as are contemplated by or necessary for giving full effect to this Act and for its due administration.